Mars - "the God of war" (Ares in Greek)

 Picture by ESA & Osiris team

 Animation of Geocentric view of Mar's orbit (incl. his retrograde periods) view 2003 to 2019.
-Wonderful flower - Geometry is found everywhere and in everything - as I like to say lately: "The Universe is Mental"....
+Wonderful flower - Geometry is found everywhere and in everything - "The Universe is mental and alive"....